glaumarkus/Raytracer/README.md

 # Raytracer

 to implement:
-- refraction of rays (check for color and weight them)
+- refraction of rays (more than one)

 - multiple lights